nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Creating an activity: `activity /create`
 Creates an activity so that you can record the relevant details, and then assigns it to a session. <br>

-There are two ways that you can create an activity:
+There are 2 ways that you can create an activity:
 1. Record the total cost to be split amongst everyone involved
 2. Record each person's individual cost